-Last year, I was introduced to this strawberry dessert after having dinner at a friend’s house.
+Last year, I was introduced to this Strawberry Pretzel dessert after having dinner at a friend’s house.
 It blew me away.
-A pretzel crust with a strawberry jello topping?
+A pretzel crust with a strawberry Jell-O topping?
 How does that go together, again?
-Well, it does…and beautifully!
-Ben couldn’t stop talking about that dessert even for a few days after we left our friend’s house.
+Well, it does — and beautifully!
+Ben was still talking about that Strawberry Pretzel Dessert for days after we left our friend’s house.

-Finally, strawberry season is upon us again and I was busting at the seams ready to make this myself!
-Some recipes call for frozen strawberries, which is great!
-But, since it’s fun to bake things seasonally, I used fresh ones instead and don’t have to wait for them to thaw.
-We served this to my web developer, Ryan, and his family the other night, and I think they were blown away, too.
-Ryan asked for seconds, although I wasn’t too surprised as he previously told me he is a human garbage disposal. 🙂
+Finally, strawberry season is upon us again and I was busting at the seams to make this myself!
+Some Strawberry Pretzel Dessert recipes call for frozen strawberries, which is great!
+But, it’s fun to bake things seasonally, so I used fresh strawberries.
+With fresh strawberries, I don’t have to wait for them to thaw.
+We served this to my web developer, Ryan, and his family the other night.
+I think they were blown away, too.
+Ryan asked for seconds, although I wasn’t too surprised as he previously told me he is a human garbage disposal.

-I did feel like the dessert needed some more strawberries on top as the jello somewhat overpowered the layers.
+I did feel like the Strawberry Pretzel Dessert needed some more strawberries on top as the jello somewhat overpowered the layers.
 It was still great, but I know next time I want more fresh strawberries.
 My preference to this is reflected in the recipe below.

-Another tip: It may seem like this can be quickly thrown together, but it actually does take some time because of multiple waiting steps.
-You need to wait for the crust to cool, wait for the jello to set, let the finished dessert set in the fridge for 3 hours, etc. But, it’s best served within 24 hours, so either make it in the morning to serve that night, or prepare it in the evening to serve the next day.
+Another tip for making this Strawberry Pretzel Dessert: It may seem like this can be quickly thrown together, but it actually does take some time because of multiple waiting steps.
+You need to wait for the crust to cool, wait for the Jell-O to set, let the finished dessert set in the fridge for 3 hours, etc. But, it’s best served within 24 hours, so either make it in the morning to serve that night, or prepare it in the evening to serve the next day.